maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 The value of *aexpr* is calculated and then `INT` is applied to produce a whole number that is expected to be from 1 up to the number of line numbers in the list following the `GOTO` or `GOSUB`.
 If there is an entry in the list for that ordinal value, like a 5th entry if *aexpr* returns 5, then the `GOTO` or `GOSUB` is performed with that line as the target.
 If the ordinal number does not exist, typically if it is larger than the number of entires, the `ON` does nothing and execution continues on the next statement.
 A negative value or string result will raise an error.

+Some dialects, including HP use the alternate syntax `GOTO` *aexpr* `OF` and `GOSUB` *aexpr* `OF`, reversing the normal format.
+RetroBASIC supports this format as well.

 As is the case for `GOTO` and `GOSUB`, RetroBASIC allows any valid *aexpr* in place of constants for line numbers in the list of targets.

 #### Examples:

     300 A=2
     310 ON A GOTO 400,500,600
-    400 PRINT "A IS 1"
+    400 PRINT "A IS 1":GOTO 700
-    500 PRINT "A IS 2"
+    500 PRINT "A IS 2":GOTO 700
     600 PRINT "A IS 3"
     700 END

 This program will print a `A IS 1`, `2` or `3` depending on the value in the numeric variable `A`.
 Line 10 assigns the value 2 to A, so the program will print `A IS 2`.
-If line 10 is modified to set `A` to a value larger than 3, 10 for instance, the `ON` will do nothing and the program will continue and call all three `PRINT` statements.
+If line 10 is modified to set `A` to a value larger than 3, 10 for instance, the `ON` will do nothing and the program will continue on line 400.

-#### Variations:

-Some dialects, including HP use the alternate syntax `GOTO` *aexpr* `OF` and `GOSUB` *aexpr* `OF`, reversing the normal format.
-RetroBASIC supports this format as well.

 #### See also: